International Journal of Applied Dental Sciences

 How to cite this article:

-Jesús Israel Rodríguez-Pulido, Minerva Olga Villarreal-Guerra, Gloria Martínez-Sandoval, Marianela Garza-Enríquez and María Argelia Akemi Nakagoshi-Cepeda.
+Jesús Israel Rodríguez-Pulido, Minerva Olga Villarreal-Guerra, Gloria Martínez-Sandoval, Marianela Garza-Enríquez, María Argelia Akemi Nakagoshi-Cepeda.
 Orthodontic treatment in the periodontally compromised patient: A case report.
-International Journal of Applied Dental Sciences.
-2018; 4(3): 14-17.
+Int J Appl Dent Sci 2018;4(3):14-17.